Back to all posts

 Monthly guests should compare the boring map, not only the restaurant map.
 The best apartment is easier to live in when groceries, pharmacies, laundry, gyms, bakeries, and simple meals are close enough to use repeatedly.

-Roma Norte wins when you want more destination restaurants, bars, specialty coffee, boutiques, and a larger pool of places to meet people.
+Roma Norte wins when you want destination restaurants, bars, specialty coffee, boutiques, and places to meet people.
 That density is useful if your schedule is flexible or if the social part of the stay matters.

 Noise is one of the biggest decision factors between Narvarte and Roma Norte.